ansible/ansible-ui/README.md

     npm start
     ```

-    This will start the frontend and the backend in parallel.
+    This will start the frontend and the proxy in parallel.

     The UI will open and load after a few seconds.